The old commercial visa (F visa), now called M visa

 Where can I apply for an M visa?

-If for some reason you don’t want to, or you can’t show up personally, you can use an agency to get your Chinese Visa.
-This will have a supplementary cost, but it may still be cheaper than the cost of the trip to the nearest CVASC or Chinese Consulate).
+Alternatively, you can use an agency to get your Chinese Visa.
+This will have a supplementary cost, but it may still be cheaper than the cost of the trip to the nearest CVASC or Chinese Consulate.

 How long is an M visa good for, and how many entries can I get?